hotosm/geojson2vt/README.md

-# geojson2mvt

-Cuts a file pyramid of static vector tiles (.mvt) from a geojson file

-# Why
+# geojson2vt

-We are using mapboxGL in [The Capital Planning Platform](http://capitalplanning.nyc.gov), and needed an alternative to downloading large static data files for local rendering on the map.
-We didn't want to put them into a service that would require $ and maintenance, so static vector tiles seemed like a useful alternative for data that will not change very often.
+Generates Mapbox Vector Tiles from geojson files.
+It will output a directory containing the vector tiles in the pbf format with gzip compression.

 ## How to Use

-Install
+### Install

-`npm install geojson2mvt`
+`npm install @hotosm/geojson2vt`

+### Using

-`geojson2mvt` takes a config object with the GeoJSONs to encode and other options, and builds the pyramid in the specified output directory
+`geojson2vt` takes a config object with the GeoJSONs to encode and other options, and builds the vector tiles pyramid in the specified output directory.

 ```
 var fs = require('fs');
-var geojson2mvt = require('geojson2mvt');
+var geojson2vt = require('geojson2vt');

 var options = {
   layers: {